Code-Institute-Submissions/tadhgnolan-Portfolio-Project-1_AugResub/README.md

 Reviews - Links directly to Reviews section listing written video game reviews in chronological order.

-Contact/Socials - Email and social media links which open in new tab if users wish to contact or follow the content creator.
+Contact/Socials - Floating social media links which open in new tab if users wish to contact or follow the content creator.
+Email link in footer.

 Readmoreless script to allow expandable text & reduce necessary page space for each article.
 Written in JavaScript.